molcik/angular2-md-spinner-svg/README.md

 ```

 ## Safari
-If you want compatibility with safari use object instead img
+To achieve compatibility with safari use object instead img
 ```html
 <object
    type="image/svg+xml"
    data="img/GENERAL/md-spinner.svg">
 </object>
 ```
-instead

 ## In your `main.css` file (for centering the spinner)
 ```css